|

 -

-Patient: Able to tolerate delays and problems without annoyance or anxiety.
+Patient: Able to tolerate delays and problems without feeling annoyed or anxious.

 -